TV-Rename/tvrename/userguide.md

 Here, you can further manipulate the way data from [The TVDB](http://thetvdb.com "Visit thetvdb.com") is handled as it is merged into the local data.

 The "Use DVD order" tick box comes into play when the episodes aired on TV in a different order to those presented on the DVD.
 [The TVDB](http://thetvdb.com "Visit thetvdb.com") usually has details of these orders and this tick box allows you to choose your preference for the current show.
-A Really good example of this is the 1967 ITV Show ["The Prisoner"](https://www.thetvdb.com/?tab=season&seriesid=74805&seasonid=8058&lid=7 "Visit \"The Prisoner\" on TheTVDB"), which, whilst it was written as one season of seventeen episodes still causes as much controversy (and argument) over it's running order today as it did when it was originally released.
+A Really good example of this is the 1967 Itv show ["The Prisoner"](https://www.thetvdb.com/?tab=season&seriesid=74805&seasonid=8058&lid=7 "Visit \"The Prisoner\" on TheTVDB"), which, whilst it was written as one season of seventeen episodes still causes as much controversy (and argument) over it's running order today as it did when it was originally released.

 The "Show next airdate in When to Watch" tick box toggles the display of the shows "Future" and "Later" episodes in the _**When to Watch**_ tab.